April 12 reopening date confirmed for beauty salons and spas in England

 Step four will see a return to household mixing indoors, UK holidays and some large-scale events.
 This is expected from June 21.

-Significantly, the Government report acknowledges the economic power of the beauty and hair industry and the impact that lockdown measures have had on its workforce, stating: "Personal care activities accounted for £21.1 billion in the UK in 2019 (£18.9 billion in England), providing 566,000 jobs (507,000 in England).
+Significantly, the Government report acknowledged the economic power of the beauty and hair industry and the impact that lockdown measures have had on its workforce, stating: "Personal care activities accounted for £21.1 billion in the UK in 2019 (£18.9 billion in England), providing 566,000 jobs (507,000 in England).
 Women are significantly overrepresented in this sector, making up 85% of the workforce."

 He also said there will be at least five weeks between each step and that the Government will give at least one week’s notice of each step being implemented.